Last updated December 2020

 This is not a cheap pan, but you will love it.
 The helper handle makes it easy to use for any task, and it's big enough to double as a small stock pot.

-This is also not a cheap pan (though less than the 4 quart sauce pan above!), but you will find this size perfect for so.many.tasks.
+This is also not a cheap pan (though about $80 less than the 4 quart sauce pan above!), but you will find this size perfect for so.many.tasks.
 You can use it as sauté pan, a skillet, a chef's pan, a stock pot, a Dutch oven, and even a stir fry pan in a pinch.
 It's great for everything from making chili to making pasta and rice.
 We think it's even more versatile than a chef's pan, because the straight sides make it better for liquids.

 D5 Buying Options